Use Granola to Boost Your Diet’s Healthpbfycom

 You can also finish your gratin with granola instead of the usual bread crumbs, and it will be the treat of a lifetime!

 Save your usual fruit toppings for another day and use granola for better, crunchier taste.
 All you have to do is crush some granola with butter in a food processor and you’ll have the best streusel topping ever.

-You can also sprinkle some granola over puddings, cookies, cupcakes and even trail mixes.
-You can also try granola filled chocolate bars – they’re a delight.
+You can also sprinkle some granola over puddings, cookies, cupcakes, and even trail mixes.

-There is more to granola than just granola bars and crunchiness.
-It’s a superfood, and quite easy to add to any granola diet.
+There is more to granola than just bars and crunchiness.
+It’s a superfood, and quite easy to add to any diet.
 Try it today for better health.